spalmurray/spalmurray/README.md

 Howdy!

-I'm software engineer from Canada, I have a German Shepherd named Popcorn, and I wish I could drink more coffee before getting all jittery.
+I'm software engineer from Canada, I like to hang out with my pupper, and I wish I could drink more coffee before getting all jittery.